eclipse-tractusx/puris/docs/architecture/08_concepts.md

 Two different policies are used depending on the Asset Type:

 - Digital Twin Registry: Use Access Policy also as Contract Policy
-- Submodels & Notification Endoint: Use Contract Policy as defined below
+- Submodels & Notification Endpoint: Use Contract Policy as defined below

 _Note: The submodel `PartTypeInformation` is also registered with the same Contract Policy as the other Submodels._